 The I/O shield holds the motherboard ports in place.
-The I/O shield does not require installation.
-However, you must confirm that the motherboard matches the I/O shield.
+The I/O shield does not require installation, however, the motherboard must match up with the I/O shield (Figure 6-10).

-Figure 6-8.
-I/O Shield Placement
+Figure 6-10: I/O Shield Placement

 Permanent and Optional Standoffs